Interdisciplinary Studies, B.A., Early Childhood Teaching Credential (ECTC-B)

 Completion of two 18-credit concentrations.

-Concentrations requirements are identical to requirements for minors with one difference:
+Concentration requirements are identical to requirements for minors with one difference:

 Courses used to satisfy an LEP requirement, may not also fulfill a concentration requirement.